 Within this zone, and just inside our gated driveway, our trash cans sat.
 As remodelers, it also became the location where a pile of discarded construction waste often grew.
 We would cut it down and it would grow again with each season.
 It’s roughly where our “dump pile,” as we came to call it, also sat.

-You heard about this area specifically in the post – Bagster Bag, a Year in Review.
-It was the exact location where I had a Bagster Bag sitting for roughly a year, as our remodeling efforts were ongoing.
+You heard about this area specifically in the post – Bagster Bag, Year in Review.
+It was the exact location where I had a Bagster Bag sitting for roughly year, as our remodeling efforts were ongoing.